tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 1. Focus on either `min` or `max`.

+2. Make sure You have a few different types of text in your wireframe.
+By now You should have at least some body text and a heading.
+This is a good time to flesh out your design and put in more -- other headings or smaller text -- so that You can see how a particular type scale will harmonize across your design.

+3. Apply appropiate text styles to whatever text in your wireframe, like You did in the previous section.
+Maybe with a clearer sense of how many steps You need in your scale.

-2a.
-Plug in ratios into the Utopia UI and look at the output below.
-You can take a few font sizes, copy them into Figma and see how they fit into your design.
-Do that until You find one that fits your needs.
+4. Go to either the Utopia website or the Figma plugin.
+Generate a scale with some ratio.
+See how it fits into your design. -- if you're using the plugin just look at your magically updated wireframesand; or, if you're using the website copy-paste some values into Figma to get a sense.
+Rinse and repeat until You find one that fits your needs.

-OR

-/don't anticipate resistance
-2b.
-Use the [Utopia-Figma plugin]().
-You would to update your Figma designs.

-3. Do the same for the other threshold.
-For an explanation, why You'd want two different scales, see the top of [this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/)
+5. Do the same thing for the other threshold, trying out different scales.
+For an explanation why You'd want two different scales, see the top of [this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).

 This one's especially iterative (messy) because there are so many moving parts.
-Many moving parts can overwhelm my smooth brain, so I did something to simplify some decisions.
-Maybe my case will also give You a better idea of this step, since I think this can seem pretty murky to someone who's never done this.
+Many moving parts can overwhelm a brain like mine, so on my first try I did something to simplify some decisions.
+I'll tell the story also to give You a better idea of this step, since I think this can seem pretty murky to someone who's never done this.

 Here's where I found myself some weeks ago:

-While designing my landing page, I had a big chunky hero-heading that I wanted to stay on a single line.
-I made it as big as possible without wrapping and paid attention to the font size.
-I decided to build my type scale around this piece of text.
+While designing my landing page, I got obsessed with my big chunky hero-heading because who doesn't.
+I wanted it to stay on a single line.
+So I made it as big as possible and paid attention to the font size.
+And I decided to build my type scale around this piece of text.

-This gave me something to start with.
-I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
-And since this was to be the biggest heading on the page, I knew it had to be several steps up the ladder, since I needed room for my smaller headings.
+That's the simplification.
+It gave me something to go on: I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
+And since this was to be the biggest heading on the page, I knew this size had to be several steps up the ladder, since I needed room for my smaller headings.

-So I knew what to look for in a scale and wasn't just blindly generating one after the other.
+So I knew what to look for in a scale and wasn't just blindly dating one after the other.
 (It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)

 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
 How bold do I want my headings to be?